isomerpages/moe-meridianpri/_useful-links/Learning Portals/Singapore Student Learning Space.md

 <h4>Password Reset</h4>

 <p><b>I have forgotten my password.
 What should I do?</b></p>
-Please click here for the SLS Password Reset Guide.&nbsp; You may refer to go.gov.sg/stuloginhelp for all login issues.
+Please click <a href="/files/Useful%20Link/SLS_2025.pdf">here</a> for the SLS Password Reset Guide.&nbsp; You may refer to <a href="go.gov.sg/stuloginhelp">go.gov.sg/stuloginhelp </a>for all login issues.

 <h4>Frequently Asked Question</h4>
 <p><b> Q1.
 I have forgotten my password.
 What should I do?</b></p>